Codehesion-ZA/react-native-peach-mobile/README.md

 | requestHeaders | object | No       | Request headers for the network call.                                                                                                                                                             |
 | testMode       | string | No       | The testMode for the checkout.
 Can be 'EXTERNAL' or 'INTERNAL'.
 Check [Peach Payments API Reference](https://peachpayments.docs.oppwa.com/reference/parameters) for more information on testMode. |

 #### `createTransaction()`
 ```javascript
 static createTransaction(checkoutID: string, paymentBrand: string, cardHolder: string, cardNumber: string, cardExpiryMonth: string, cardExpiryYear: string, cardCVV: string)
 ```

 Validate the card parameters and create a transaction object.
 Returns a promise that when resolves will return a transaction object.
-You can use this function to create a transaction that can be passed to the `submitTransaction` function.
-It is then not necessary too pass the card details as props to the component.
+You can use this function to create a transaction that can be passed to the `submitTransaction` or `submitRegistration` functions.

 ##### Parameters: